-- 32 DT-15 (The MSD Lift Station) is located in the northeastern portion of SLDS.
-DT-15 is bounded - on the east by the Mississippi River and City Property (DT-2), on the west by BNSF RR - 34 (DT-12), on the south by McKinley Bridge (DT-11), and on the north by the TRRA property - 35 (DT-9).
-The DT-15 property covers approximately 2.3 acres (9,259 m2). - 36 DT-15 contains the Salisbury Pumping Station (which is part of the City of St. Louis Flood - 37 Protection System), a paved equipment yard and part of the St. Louis Flood Protection Levee for - 38 the Mississippi River.
-The DT-15 pumping station consists of a two story brick structure and - 39 inlet chamber.
-Adjacent to the pumping station, to the south, is a paved equipment yard.
-The - 40 St. Louis Riverfront Trail which runs along the levee is used for walking, jogging and biking. - The remaining property area is covered with vegetation. - 42 Land use at DT-15 is industrial and recreational.
+DT-15 (The MSD Lift Station) is located in the northeastern portion of the SLDS.
+DT-15 is bounded on the east by the Mississippi River and City Property (DT-2), on the west by BNSF RR (DT-12), on the south by McKinley Bridge (DT-11), and on the north by the TRRA property (DT-9).
+The DT-15 property covers approximately 2.3 acres (9,259 m2).

+DT-15 contains the Salisbury Pumping Station (which is part of the City of St. Louis Flood Protection System), a paved equipment yard and part of the St. Louis Flood Protection Levee for the Mississippi River.
+The DT-15 pumping station consists of a two story brick structure and

+Land use at DT-15 is industrial and recreational.

-- 1 No RA was required on this property to meet the 1998 ROD for accessible soil and groundwater. - 2 These findings are documented by USACE (2012) in the Pre-Design Investigation Summary - 3 Report and Final Status Survey Evaluation for the Accessible Soils within the St. Louis - 4 Downtown Site Vicinity Property Metropolitan St. Louis Sewer District Lift Station (DT-15), - 5 Revision 0. - 6 The inaccessible areas at DT-15 include the area beneath the footprint of the levee, the area - 7 beneath the footprint of the pump house station and surfaces of the pump house station. - 8 Sampling of inaccessible soil beneath the levee was conducted in December 2009 and January - 9 2010, the results of which were used to support the RI/BRA, the risk results of which are - 10 discussed in Section 5.2.
+No RA was required on this property to meet the 1998 ROD for accessible soil and groundwater.
+These findings are documented by the USACE (2012) in the Pre-Design Investigation Summary Report and Final Status Survey Evaluation for the Accessible Soils within the St. Louis Downtown Site Vicinity Property Metropolitan St. Louis Sewer District Lift Station (DT-15), Revision 0.

+The inaccessible areas at DT-15 include the area beneath the footprint of the levee, the area beneath the footprint of the pump house station and surfaces of the pump house station.
+Sampling of inaccessible soil beneath the levee was conducted in December 2009 and January 2010, the results of which were used to support the RI/BRA, the risk results of which are discussed in Section 5.2.
 The pump house building was deemed to be non-impacted.
-This - 11 determination was based on the fact that the building was constructed after MED/AEC - 12 processing operations ceased and that the surrounding areas were not found to be contaminated - or impacted.
+This determination was based on the fact that the building was constructed after MED/AEC processing operations ceased and that the surrounding areas were not found to be contaminated or impacted.
 Therefore, the pump house building was not further evaluated in the RI/BRA.

-14 3.8.6 DT-29 - Midtown Garage
+3.8.6 DT-29 - Midtown Garage